 How to Choose an Apple Cider Vinegar Product

 The same goes for apple cider vinegar.
-Look for these characteristics if buying from the store:
+Look for these characteristics if you’re buying from the store:

 - The product is made from organic and raw apples.
-Additional ingredients do not make for a better product.
+Additional ingredients are not worth it.

 - The juice appears murky and clouded.
 This is a strong sign that it contains heavy traces of the Mother.